 Edit your application

-Especially any essay or short-answer components.
-I know catching errors can be hard.
-Even I miss mistakes, and I supposedly do this stuff for a living!
-But you should still try to submit as perfect an application as possible.
+This includes both longer scholarship essay, short-answer questions, and even the basic details, like your name, address, etc. I know catching errors can be hard.
+Even I miss mistakes, and I supposedly do this stuff for a living.
+But you should still try to submit as perfect a scholarship application as possible.
 Misspelled words, misused homonyms (words that sound the same but have different meanings and spellings, like “their” and “there”), and missing words altogether just look bad.

 - Read the text out loud to yourself.
 (I love this trick!
 So simple, so effective.)

-Apply—even if you’re not an A+++ student
+Apply—even if you’re not an A+ student